HusainAttari/100-Days-of-Python/README.md

 19. Day 36 - Stock News - API to get closing stock prices and email the user with news articles if there are any major fluctuations
 20. Day 37 - Pixela Habit Tracker - Introduction to HTTP POST / PUT / DELETE (Didn't use DELETE in this project though)
 21. Day 38 - Fitness Tracker - Using POST requests to get workout data from a language model and then parsing and storing data in a google sheet using Sheety API
+22. Day 39 - Flight Deal Finder - Capstone project using all previous knowledge to access APIs and mail the user when a cheap flight is available